Why does "print-ready" art matter?

 Below you'll find a checklist of items to look for that could lead to extra costs and/or delays to correct.
 If you have any questions or concerns about whether or not your artwork is print-ready, please feel free to contact us.

 Nobody wants a blurry or pixelated print, especially of a logo or photo.
 To avoid this problem, make sure all images you use are at least 300dpi (dots per inch) for photographs, and when possible use vector logos.
-This ensures that the print will be of high quality and no details will be lost in the final product.
-A handy tip is to avoid getting images online except from stock photo sites since the web standard for images is 72dpi.
+This helps to ensure that the print will be of high quality and no details will be lost in the final product.
+A handy tip is to avoid getting images online except from stock photo sites since the web standard for images is only 72dpi.

 ✓ Color Space

 When designing a print, it's good practice to leave some space between all text and important image and logo elements and the final edge of the piece.
 Our standard margin is at least .125", with .25" being preferred.
+For press pieces, a minimum margin of .375" at the top of the sheet is required to allow for gripper (the part of the press that grabs and moves the paper through the press.)
 Creating a safe print area by using appropriate margins will greatly reduce the risk of losing important elements during cutting.

 A print that goes all the way to the edge of the page is gorgeous, but many people don't realize that presses can't actually print to the edge of a sheet.
 Instead, when printing a piece that will be printed to the edge, the piece is printed on a larger sheet with an extra border area, and then cut to size.
 Our standard bleed is .125" on all sides (so if you are printing a business card that is 3.5"x2", with bleeds it would be 3.75"x2.25".)
 The bleed area should consist of a continuation of the design and images of the piece.
 While the bleed isn't intended to be in the final piece, it allows it to be cut down to size and have the finished piece reach the edge of the sheet.